NNgen/nngen/README.rst

 All weight parameters are zipped into a single np.ndarray by “ng.export_ndarray” method.
 This array will be utilized in actual FPGA platform later.
-So please save it as a binary file.
+So please save it using “np.save” method as a binary file.

 .. code:: python